Samson-Dai/clip_proj/README.md

 ## Pipeline

-The pipeline takes the fastq files from [ENCODE](https://www.encodeproject.org/eclip/) , the human hg38 reference genome and .gtf from the [Ensembl genome browser](https://useast.ensembl.org/index.html).
+The pipeline takes fastq files from [ENCODE](https://www.encodeproject.org/eclip/) , the human hg38 reference genome and .gtf from the [Ensembl genome browser](https://useast.ensembl.org/index.html).
 It uses [Cutadapt](https://cutadapt.readthedocs.io/en/stable/) to remove adapters from the reads.
 Then it maps the reads to a human specific version of
 [RepBase](https://www.girinst.org/repbase/) used to remove repetitive elements, helps control for spurious artifacts from rRNA (&other) repetitive reads.
 The unique reads are aligned against the reference genome using [STAR](https://github.com/alexdobin/STAR) aligner.
 It then removes PCR duplicates by barcodecollapsepe.py.
 The .bam files are merged using [STAR](https://github.com/alexdobin/STAR) before being fed to [PEAKachu](https://github.com/tariks/peakachu) for peak-calling.
 [Homer](http://homer.ucsd.edu/homer/ngs/peaks.html) will then take the list of peaks (initial_peaks.csv) to annotate the peaks with its Entrez gene ID as well as identify binding motifs.
 At last, [RCAS](https://academic.oup.com/nar/article/45/10/e91/3038237) takes the annotated list of peaks to perform functional analysis of the transcript and generates a .png file containing the bar graph representing the properties of the transcripts that bind to the protein of interest.
 A .csv file with GO annotations and gene enrichment analysis results are generated as well.